-Provide the estimated overall number of people (members of the public and professionals) to be served by the funded project.
-The applicant is required to itemize separately the noninteractive education and outreach activities, with estimates, that led to the calculation of the overall estimates provided.
-Refer to the Appendix for definitions.
+Provide the estimated overall number of people/professionals to be reached and people/professionals to be served by the funded project.
+Provide an itemized list of activities/services, with estimates, that led to the calculation of the overall estimates provided.
+Refer to the Appendix for definitions of people/professionals reached and people/professionals served.

-4.2.7.
+4.2.6.
 References